socketry/async/guides/asynchronous-tasks/readme.md

 ## Exception Handling

 {ruby Async::Task} captures and logs exceptions.
-All unhandled `StandardError`-derived exceptions will cause the enclosing task to enter the `:failed` state.
-Non-`StandardError` exceptions are re-raised from the reactor and thus cause it to fail.
+All unhandled exceptions will cause the enclosing task to enter the `:failed` state.
+Non-`StandardError` exceptions are re-raised immediately and will cause the reactor to exit.
 This ensures that exceptions will always be visible and cause the program to fail appropriately.

 ~~~ ruby
 require 'async'